ouifi/ouifi.dev/README.md

 Any written content is licensed under Creative Commons By Attribution 4.0.

 Any significant code snippets are licensed under Affero GNU GPL v3.0

+# Analytics

+If you want to add Cloudflare analytics to this site, define the `HUGO_PARAMS_CLOUDFLARETOKEN` environment variable at build.